mehdihadeli/awesome-software-architecture/README.md

 <a href="https://awesome-architecture.com">![](./banner.png)</a>

-> Curated list of awesome articles and resources to learn and practice software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .
+> Curated list of awesome articles and resources to learn and practice software architecture, patterns and principles.
+This repository will be updated continuously, keep yourself up to date .

 I created this repository to share a set of links that I found valuable and inspiring and I share them with others to improve our knowledge together ✌️.